ClicksCodes/documentation/docs/packs/delete.md

 {% endapi-method-spec %}
 {% endapi-method %}

-{% hint style="info" %}
- The questions and asnwers parameter can be left empty, creating a pack with no cards.
-This can be useful for reserving a deck name.
-{% endhint %}

 {% hint style="danger" %}
  Descriptions may not be exactly as listed here.
 Please use the code instead.
 {% endhint %}